 Our academic curriculum is based on the delivery of the National Curriculum and is designed to meet all our learners' needs.
-Our curriculum takes into account the comprehensive nature of our cohort in terms of their abilities and prior learning experiences, including due regard for priority focus groups, such as HPA, PP and SEND students as appropriate.
+Our curriculum considers the comprehensive nature of our cohort in terms of their abilities and prior learning experiences, including due regard for priority focus groups, such as HPA, PP and SEND students as appropriate.